 The fourth and final stop is Beras Basah Island so you can chill on the beach for an hour.
 A lot of old people but it is a good, quiet place for a nap.
 There’s not much exploring on this island so you really have no choice but to either swim or just sit somewhere for an hour.

 It is pretty, but if you’ve been following along with my adventures for a while, you’ll know that I literally cannot tell the difference between a good beach and a bad beach.
 It is a beach.
 A beach is a beach.
 Speaking of beaches…

 Pantai Cenang is the most commercialized by far.
-You’re probably staying in this area.
-It’s one of the better areas to be in just for simplicity’s sake.
-You’ve got a ton of restaurants, convenience stores and accommodation for all your traveling needs.
+You are probably staying in this area.
+It’s one of the better areas to be in just for convenience’s sake.
+You’ve got a ton of restaurants, grocery stores and accommodation for all your traveling needs.
 It is also among the more expensive areas, only topped by the resort region up north towards the cable car.
 If you’re willing to pay a premium to stay in those areas, you will have the better, quieter, more scenic beaches.
 If not, that’s where that scooter comes in handy.

 Tanjung Rhu is probably the most scenic beach on the island.
 If you happen to be going that way, then you might as well stop there.
 You can read a more detailed map with pictures of the beaches here.

 Things You Can Do If You’re Bored And Have Nothing Better To Do

 If you happen to have a lot of time in Langkawi, you are probably going to run out of actual exciting things to do.
 You don’t always have to force yourself to be adventuring all the time but Langkawi does have quite a few places that fit this bill.
 You shouldn’t stress if you don’t get a chance to go to these places but if you have nothing better to do…